NetworkBlockDevice/nbd/doc/proto.md

   This chunk type is in the content chunk category.  *length* MUST be at least 9.
-It represents the contents of *length - 8* bytes of the file, starting at the absolute *offset* from the start of the export.
+It represents the contents of *length - 8* bytes of the export, starting at the absolute *offset* from the start of the export.
 The data MUST lie within the bounds of the original offset and length of the client's request, and MUST NOT overlap with the bounds of any earlier content chunk or error chunk in the same